The best of Guatemala: 10-day itinerary

 Day 8 – Return to Guatemala City and flight to Flores

-After lunch in Panajachel, we headed straight to Guatemala City Airport (about a two-and-a-half-hour drive) to catch our evening flight to Flores, the closest airport to what was perhaps my most anticipated destination of the trip: the Mayan ruins of Tikal.
+After lunch in Panajachel, we headed straight to La Aurora International Airport (about a two-and-a-half-hour drive) to catch our evening flight to Flores, the closest airport to what I was most looking forward to on the trip: the Mayan ruins of Tikal.

-Once we arrived in Flores, a transfer was waiting for us at the airport to take us to our hotel, the Hotel Jaguar Inn Tikal, located right at the entrance to Tikal National Park — perfect for an early start exploring the incredible ruins.
+When we arrived in Flores, a transfer was waiting for us at the airport to take us to our hotel, the Hotel Jaguar Inn Tikal, located right at the entrance to Tikal National Park, perfect for an early start exploring the ruins.

 .